Oakleafknight06/Oakleafknight06.github.io/_posts/2023-01-26-infosec-best-practices.markdown

 # Information Security Best Practices Compilation
+Updated 28 Jan 2023

 ## Recommendations

 - **Keep software up to date.**

 Don’t use an unsupported version of macOS, Windows, (8.1 and earlier), or anything else (iOS, Android, Linux).
 Don’t use a version of Android which is no longer receiving monthly security patches.

-If your device does not support a new version, try Linux on desktops or laptops, and LineageOS (if supported) on your Android phone.
-You don’t really have alternatives for iPhone, but one thing Apple does quite well is providing long software support, so it is likely you are due for an upgrade for other reasons too.
+If your device does not support a new version, try your preferred flavor of Linux on desktops or laptops, and LineageOS (if supported) on your Android phone.
+You don’t really have alternatives for iPhone, but one thing Apple does quite well is providing long software support, so it is likely you are due for an upgrade anyway.

 - **Use a (secure) password manager**